 Invite Lists – The deferred call to action

-Groupon started in Chicago but it would often expand to new cities based on how well the invite lists were performing.
+Groupon started in Chicago, but it would often expand to new cities based on how well the invite lists were performing.
 Groupon would allow users to sign up in cities where it hadn’t launched.
-For Groupon to be successful in a new city form Day 1, it needed enough number of consumers in the new cities to make deals tip.
+For Groupon to be successful in a new city from Day 1, it needed enough number of consumers in the new cities to make deals tip.
 Hence, Groupon would closely track cities where the maximum number of consumers had signed up and would launch its marketplace in those cities, allowing it to hit substantial traction from the start.